-The letters on the next page are generally used to indicate grades and enrollment status, although certain programs may use a different scale for the numerical values of grades.
+The letters on the chart below are generally used to indicate grades and enrollment status, although certain programs may use a different scale for the numerical values of grades.

 Letter Grade % Grade Letter Grade Meaning

 A (Excellent) 90-100 S Satisfactory

 B (Good) 80-89 U Unsatisfactory

 C (Average) 70-79 w Withdrawal

 D (Poor) 60-69 AU Audit

-F (Failure) 0-59
+F (Failure) 59 - below IP In Progress

 I Incomplete

 Satisfactory grades are A, B, and C. Some senior colleges and universities may not grant credit for a course in which a D has been awarded.
-The W (Withdrawn) is assigned when the student officially withdraws from class(es) by the end of the last class day of the term in which he/she is enrolled for the class(es).
-The AU (AUdit) is used to indicate that the student is enrolled in a course for which credit will not be granted.
+The W (Withdrawn) is assigned when the student officially withdraws from class(es) by the published withdrawal date listed in the College calendar.
+The AU (Audit) is used to indicate that the student is enrolled in a course for which credit will not be granted.
 Credit hours for audited courses will not be averaged into the grade point average.
 An "Audit" student should attend class regularly but is not required to take exams, participate in class discussion, or undertake assignments.
 A student must declare "audit" status by the end of the registration period, and the status may not be changed thereafter.
 Health Sciences courses are not eligible for audit.